- See also

 - Up to 6 4OP FM channels (max 24 ops), the rest again being divided into two-operator FM channels and drums.

 Though not as widely distributed as the OPL2 or OPL3, the OPL4 had all the capabilities of the OPL3 as well as sample-based synthesis abilities.
+Note that sample-based synthesis is not legal in BotB's adlib format!

 See the detailed YMF262 documentation above